chef-boi-r-t/simple_website_01/README.md

 If you happen to glance at this, feel free to comment on the layout, structure, or organization of the guts - I'm always trying to grow.

 Have a good day!

+DISCLAIMER:
+The "background-art.png" image used as the background is my own artwork, therefore requires no license.

+However, the social media icons were procured for free with the Personal Use license through Flaticon.
+Here is the attribution, left out of the code for the sake of minimalism:
+"Icon(s) made by Freepik from www.flaticon.com"